Repossessions, Wage Garnishments And Lawsuits

-At the Fishback Law Corp in Irvine, we help consumers throughout Orange County and Southern California fight back against attempts by creditors to deprive them of the livelihood by garnishing their wages or taking away their valuable property that they need to get by.
+At the Fishback Law Corporation in Irvine, we help consumers throughout Orange County and Southern California fight back against attempts by creditors to deprive them of the livelihood by garnishing their wages or taking away their valuable property that they need to get by.
 Repossessions, garnishments and lawsuits are all steps creditors frequently take to collect on a debt owed by a consumer.
 Creditors and bill collectors are limited in what they can do in these areas, and protections for the consumer are available through bankruptcy and other means.

 A secured debt is a debt where the obligation to repay is “secured” by some underlying property or collateral.
 For instance, if you obtain financing to buy a car, the car loan is likely secured by the car itself, so that if you fail to keep up with the payments, the financer may repossess the vehicle.
 Other types of secured debt may be your home mortgage or major purchases such as home appliances.
 Also, if you are simply applying for a loan or extension of credit for cash, you may be putting up collateral for the loan.
 In all these cases, the creditor may seek to repossess the property if you fail to meet the terms of the credit agreement.

-A garnishment is a court order which requires an employer to withhold a specified amount from the worker’s wages and turn that money over to the creditor named in the order.
+A garnishment is a court order that requires an employer to withhold a specified amount from the worker’s wages and turn that money over to the creditor named in the order.
 In most cases, a wage garnishment is limited to 25% of your disposable earnings, which is basically your take-home pay after deductions and withholdings are made.
 For some types of debt, however, up to 50% or even more of your weekly wages may be garnished.

 If you file for bankruptcy, the automatic stay will put a stop on the garnishment, and you can resume receiving your regular wages during the bankruptcy.
 Also, if the underlying debt is dischargeable in Chapter 7 bankruptcy, you may be able to have the debt wiped out, and the garnishment will be gone forever.